That Tune Clutches My Heart by Paul Hendrick

 Sometimes the direction of the novel felt questionable, and although the debate between Bing Crosby and Frank Sinatra remained central, nothing was particularly resolved.
 I do think that the format of a diary is hard to write — on one hand you risk over-informing the reader, and on the other, it’s difficult to move forward quickly.

 I would definitely recommend That Tune Clutches My Heart, by Vancouverite Paul Headrick.
-It was also shortlisted for the Ethel Wilson Fiction Prize and received 2nd prize for Prose Fiction for the Alciun Society’s Awards for Excellence in Book Design.
+It was also shortlisted for the Ethel Wilson Fiction Prize and received 2nd prize for Prose Fiction for the Alcuin Society’s Awards for Excellence in Book Design.

 I really enjoyyour book reviews.hugs Darcy